28Smiles/jdbi-modules/README.md

 # Jdbi-Modules

-The Jdbi-Modules library provides an interface to write convenient modular sql and map it back into entitys.
+The Jdbi-Modules library provides an interface to write convenient modular sql and map it back into entities.

 The Jdbi-Modules-Api is built on top of Jdbi.
 Special thanks to the Contributors and Maintainers of the Jdbi-Api.